Sting (wrestler): Teaming with Darby Allin (2020–2023)

 Sting's first match with AEW took place at Revolution teaming with Darby Allin and defeating Team Taz (Brian Cage and Ricky Starks) in a Street Fight, which was pre-taped on location.

 Sting and Allin kept working as a tag team.
 Sting had initially planned to only appear in cinematic matches for AEW, but Allin convinced him to compete in live events beginning with Double or Nothing, which was his first live match in front of a crowd since WWE Night of Champions in 2015.
 They also defeated the team of Scorpio Sky and Ethan Page at AEW's marquee event Double or Nothing.
-He also worked on multi-man tag team matches on special TV episodes and PPVs, like Dynamite: Holiday Bash, Revolution, AEW x NJPW: Forbidden Door, and All Out.
+He also worked on multi-man tag team matches on special television episodes and PPVs, like Dynamite: Holiday Bash, Revolution, AEW x NJPW: Forbidden Door, and All Out.
 At Rampage: Grand Slam, Sting and Darby Allin defeated the House of Black (King and Matthews).
 During the Grand Slam match, Sting's long-time in-ring rival The Great Muta made a surprise appearance to rescue Sting from an attack by Matthews.

 As result, Sting then took part in The Great Muta Final "Bye-Bye" on January 22, 2023, marking Sting's only Pro Wrestling Noah appearance where he teamed with Allin and Muta in Muta's final match.
 Sting, Allin, and Muta defeated Akira, Hakushi, and Naomichi Marufuji in a trios match.

 At Forbidden Door on June 25, 2023, Sting, Allin, and Tetsuya Naito defeated the team of Chris Jericho, Sammy Guevara, and Minoru Suzuki.

 In the summer of 2023, Sting and Allin entered into a feud with the Mogul Embassy stable, after Allin's longtime friend AR Fox turned heel, attacked Allin, and joined Allin's rival Swerve Strickland in the group on the July 26 Dynamite.
 Sting appeared as his "Joker" persona on the August 16 Dynamite in a segment featuring Mogul Embassy member Prince Nana.
 The next day, Sting and Allin made a surprise appearance at a World Wrestling Alliance 4 show in Atlanta to attack Fox.
 Sting, Allin, and Nick Wayne saved Fox from an attack by Strickland and Brian Cage on the August 23 Dynamite after Fox was fired from Mogul Embassy, and Allin and Fox reconciled.
-Sting (with his "Joker" persona) and Allin defeated Strickland and Christian Cage in a coffin match at All In: London on August 27, 2023.
+Sting (with his "Joker" persona) and Allin defeated Strickland and Christian Cage in a coffin match at All In on August 27, 2023.

 In the fall of 2023, Sting and Allin feuded with Christian Cage and Luchasaurus.
 At WrestleDream on October 1, Wayne betrayed Sting and Allin and joined Cage's group.
 Sting and Allin were then attacked by Cage, Luchasaurus, and Wayne, but were saved by Adam Copeland in his AEW debut.